fxnlabs/function-public-docs/README.md

 ### The Problem: Open-Source AI Isn’t Accessible for All

 * **Zero Creator Revenue**\
-  Model authors publish to the world yet earn nothing.
+  Open source model authors publish to the world yet earn nothing.
 Every dollar goes to the hosting or application layer, leaving open-source contributions undervalued and unsustainable.
+As costs go up, there becomes an increasingly pressure to find private funding and ultimately close sourcing their model to continue developing models.
 * **Poor Model Discoverability & Bootstrapping**\
   Even the best models languish unseen: without a clear on-chain marketplace or incentive to spotlight high-quality work, providers won’t host them and developers can’t find or use them.
 * **Centralized Infrastructure & High Barriers to Entry**\